-When each processed application is received by the PCOM Admissions Office from AACOMAS, applicants will receive a PCOM application via electronic notification to their e-mail address as provided on the selected AACOMAS application.
-PCOM also requires an application fee of \$75 for each campus applied to.
+When each processed application is received by the PCOM Admissions Office from AACOMAS, applications will receive an acknowledgment email to their e-mail address as provided on the selected AACOMAS application.
+PCOM also requires an application fee of \$75 for application to PCOM and/or PCOM South Georgia and for PCOM Georgia.
 This fee is required in order for the Office of Admissions to process each application and the corresponding application materials.
 Note that the fee can only be paid online through the link sent via email at receipt of a verified and completed AACOMAS application.

-A candidate must fulfill a letter of recommendation requirement which is as follows: Letter of recommendation from the pre-health or academic advisor/committee (undergraduate, post- baccalaureate or graduate programs).
+A candidate must fulfill a letter of recommendation requirement which as follows: A letter of recommendation from the pre-health or academic advisor/committee (undergraduate, post-baccalaureate or graduate programs).
 This is preferred by the DO Faculty Committee on Admissions.